 R equivalent of a spreadsheet.

-Let’s start by looking at the code we used in the previous module.
-Here we:
+Let’s start by looking at the code you used in the previous module.
+Here you:

 - Downloaded some data from figshare using the